Ali Hassan Mwinyi Road

 My preliminary research had told me that this would be the time around which the event would begin.

-Because the club is members only, catering to a very select community, I was a bit apprehensive at how I’d be received.
+Because the club is members only, catering to a select community, I was a apprehensive at how I’d be received.

-Feigning confidence, I walked up to the door of the club where I found a man seated behind a small table.
+Feigning confidence, I walked up to the door of the club.
+There I found a man seated behind a small table.
 I told him that I was there for bingo.

-He must have seen through my facade because in an unusually warm and welcoming manner, he explained what was required to enter the club that night and told me more about how the evening would unfold.
+I think the man saw right through my facade.
+In an unusually warm and welcoming manner, he explained the entrance requirements for the night.
+He also went on to tell me more about how the evening would unfold.

-Most importantly, he told me that the entrance charge was Tsh.
-2,000 for an initial bingo card (cards for subsequent rounds would be sold before each round began with the price increasing as the night proceeded) and that the game would begin at 9:30 p.m.
+Most importantly, he told me that the entrance charge was 2,000 Tanzanian shilings for an initial bingo card (cards for subsequent rounds would be sold before each round began with the price increasing as the night proceeded) and that the game would begin at 9:30 p.m.